harvard-lil/shelfio/README.md

     cd MySQL-python-1.2.3
     sudo python setup.py install

-If you get an error after the Django syncdb, have a look at http://stackoverflow.com/questions/6383310/python-mysqldb-library-not-loaded-libmysqlclient-18-dylib

 Install Bottlenose so that we can get  Amazon Product API data, https://github.com/dlo/bottlenose

     sudo easy_install bottlenose